 - Registrations Limit for Ticket: This is the maximum number of registrations for this specific ticket.
 If this number is higher than the Global Max Registrations number (found in Registrations > Details), the actual maximum number of registrations for the specific ticket in question will be capped at the Global Max Registrations number.

-- Access type: Select whether this ticket is a "Hybrid" or "Virtual" ticket.
-If you select "Hybrid", attendees will also receive a QR code so they can access the on-site event.
+Access type: Select whether this ticket is Hybrid or Virtual.
+If you select Hybrid, attendees will also receive a QR code so they can access the on-site event.

-- Ticket Status: Open/Closed: If a ticket is marked as "Closed", it will be disabled from the Registration modal - still visible, but Attendees will be unable to select tickets/to transact for this specific ticket.
+- Ticket Status: If a ticket is marked as Closed, it will be disabled in the Registration modal.
+Users will see it but will be unable to select tickets/to transact for this specific ticket.

 Clicking the Advanced Settings button will bring up the following fields:

-- Ticket Sales Start (Date & Time): This setting will dictate when the ticket is active in the Registration modal.
+- Ticket Sales Start (Date & Time): This setting will dictate when the ticket gets active in the Registration modal.

-- Ticket Sales End (Date & Time): This setting will dictate when a ticket is inactive (still visible, but Attendees will not be able to select tickets/to transact for this specific ticket from the Registration modal.
+- Ticket Sales End (Date & Time): This setting will dictate when a ticket becomes inactive (still visible, but Attendees will not be able to select tickets/to transact for this specific ticket from the Registration modal).